GraspXL: Generating Grasping Motions for Diverse Objects at Scale: Abstract

 \section{Abstract}

 Human hands possess the dexterity to interact with diverse objects such as grasping specific parts of the objects and/or approaching them from desired directions.
 More importantly, humans can grasp objects of any shape without object-specific skills.
 Recent works synthesize grasping motions following single objectives such as a desired approach heading direction or a grasping area.
 Moreover, they usually rely on expensive \threeD hand-object data during training and inference, which limits their capability to synthesize grasping motions for unseen objects at scale.
 In this paper, we unify the generation of hand-object grasping motions across multiple motion objectives, diverse object shapes and dexterous hand morphologies in a policy learning framework \method.
-The objectives are composed of the graspable area, heading direction during approach, wrist rotation, and hand position.
+The objectives are composed of the graspable area, heading direction, wrist rotation, and hand position.
 Without requiring any \threeD hand-object interaction data, our policy trained with 58 objects can robustly synthesize diverse grasping motions for more than \textbf{500k} unseen objects with a success rate of 82.2\%.
 At the same time, the policy adheres to objectives, which enables the generation of diverse grasps per object.
 Moreover, we show that our framework can be deployed to different dexterous hands and work with reconstructed or generated objects.
 We quantitatively and qualitatively evaluate our method to show the efficacy of our approach.
-Our model and code will be available.
-Project page: \href{https://eth-ait.github.io/graspxl}{https://eth-ait.github.io/GraspXL}.
+Our model, code, and the large-scale generated motions are available at \href{https://eth-ait.github.io/graspxl/}{https://eth-ait.github.io/graspxl/}.

 \keywords{Motion synthesis \and Hand-object interaction \and Dexterous manipulation}